 When shall we three meet again?
 In thunder, lightning, or in rain?
 William Shakespeare, British [This is the only quotation that L’Engle herself used.]

-So much of these repackaged quotations are simply dumbing things down.
+So many of these repackaged quotations are simply dumbing things down.
 I think the film did a profound disservice to American young people with that choice.

 L’Engle’s faith has also vanished from the movie.
 She was a deeply religious woman who was the official writer-in-residence at New York City’s Episcopal Cathedral of St. John the Divine.
 Although the Episcopal church had already begun its liberalization process back in the early 1960s, it was nothing like today’s Episcopal church, which offers a religious doctrine eerily similar to Marx and the Democrat Party Platform.